What does documentary wedding photography mean?

 Some wedding photographers will practice their craft with purist discipline, never altering anything within a scene.
 While this is laudable, it’s not quite my style of documentary photography and I’m fine with that….
 Much like many specialisms, there are different flavours and so we each need to find our own groove.

 I ask myself, would you be prepared to move something in a scene to make the photograph more pleasing for your client?
-The answer is a resounding yes.
+The answer is yes, but only if it did not disturb the moment.
 Why wouldn’t I remove the crisp packet that distracts from the shot?
 Of course, I would firstly do my level best to choose my composition in such a way that this was not in shot in the first instance and if it meant losing the moment or interrupting/pausing a moment then I would not interfere, choosing the moment over the distraction.
 I would never stop, pause or alter the direction of something happening, but a lot of great photographic images are about predicting the moment, and if I can predict a moment then I can see if something may make the shot poorer for it.

 Equally I would not be afraid to ask a bride where she plans to put her dress on if I see it hanging in a dark and cluttered room, suggesting she might find it easier in the light filled room next door.
 Is this pure documentary, absolutely not and I understand that a purist documentary photographer might shudder at this, but does it make the most of the scene and help me to deliver better images, I believe so.
 I would not tell the bride where to look or how to stand, or choreograph the scene in any other way, I just believe in putting your best foot forward.